girliemac/web-speech-ai/README.md

 This is how this web app works:

 1. Using the Web Speech API’s `SpeechRecognition` interface to listen your voice from a microphone
-2. Send your message to [API.ai](https://api.ai) (the natural language processing platform) as a text string
+2. Send your message to [Dialogflow][formerly known as api.ai](https://dialogflow) (the natural language processing platform) as a text string
-3. Once the AI from the API.ai returns the reply text back, use the `SpeechSynthesis` interface to give it a synthetic voice.
+3. Once the AI from the Dialogflow returns the reply text back, use the `SpeechSynthesis` interface to give it a synthetic voice.

+### Setup
+First go to google cloud console create a project enable the project to access the dialogflow api in the api/services and the create you key (credentials) they will be automatically saved to your local system.Send the file to your workspace and enjoy.

 ### Try It on Your Own Server